dafurman/Post-EasyTypesafeMockingInSwift/README.md

 I hope this makes the creation of previews and tests easier for you! 😀

-Here's a link to the completed project: TODO
+Here's a link to the completed project: https://github.com/dafurman/Post-EasyTypesafeMockingInSwift